MezzyMez/sql_project/README.md

 Sales data was difficult to attain from this data set.
 Individual product information could not be attributed to transactions nor could unit price be reconciled to products.

 ## Future Goals
 With more time, and more guidance on what the information meant, the accuracy of the sales data could be far greater.
 Given enough time, reconciling traffic data with sales_by_sku could be done to confirm revenue data.
+Also, duplicates were of serious concern in this data.
+With more time, more data cleaning could occur.